standardholdingsllc/algobet/ARCHITECTURE.md

 - Order placement signs EIP-712 payloads and posts them to the CLOB order endpoint.

 ### SX.bet (`lib/markets/sxbet.ts`, `services/sxbet.ts`)
-- Fetches `/markets/active` filtered by USDC base token and derives expiry from `gameTime`.
+- Fetches `/markets/active` with `pageSize=50` and follows `paginationKey` → `nextKey` until the cursor is empty (or a `maxPages` safety cap hits) so we routinely ingest the full active universe (hundreds of markets depending on season).
+- Derives expiry from `gameTime` and applies the same execution window the bot uses; cached stats log how many markets survive that filter plus how many hydrate with odds.
-- `fetchBestOddsMap` hydrates top-of-book odds via `/orders/odds/best`, falling back to `/orders` when necessary.
+- `fetchBestOddsMap` hydrates top-of-book odds via `/orders/odds/best` (with the mainnet USDC base token), falling back to `/orders` when necessary—USDC filtering only happens at this odds layer per the docs.
-- Odds are converted from SX.bet's probability representation to decimal odds before populating `Market` entries.
+- Odds are converted from SX.bet's percentage representation to decimal odds before populating `Market` entries, and adapter logs summarize per-page counts for observability.

 All integrations return the shared `Market` interface so arbitrage logic remains platform-agnostic.